semaj/hammurabi/README.md

 VirtualBox installed.
 In this directory, you can then run `vagrant up`, then `vagrant ssh`. `vagrant up` creates a new virtual machine, installs necessary dependencies, `vagrant ssh` connects to the box.
 After connecting to the Vagrant box, run `cargo build` to build everything.
+Then, run `make` in the `prolog` directory to build policy executables.

 Note that `vagrant up` might take a few minutes.